Anne Ackermann is a documentary photographer based in Germany working worldwide.

 She was awarded 1st prize with her piece on intersexuality by “profamilia journalism award’ in 2012 and shortlisted for the prestigious Hansel Mieth Preis in Germany in 2015.

-Her work regularly appears in publications like GEO, Die Zeit, Terra Mater, Stern, Chrismon or organizations like the UN or USAID.
-Her photos have been exhibited internationally like at the New York Photo Festival, Gulf Photo Plus, PhotoGrafia Festival Rome, Angkor Photo Festival, Triennial of Photography Hamburg and Alliance Francaise Dubai.
+Her photos have been exhibited internationally for example at the New York Photo Festival, Gulf Photo Plus, PhotoGrafia Festival Rome, Angkor Photo Festival, Triennial of Photography Hamburg and Alliance Francaise Dubai.

 Full CV on request.